sconnock/sc-trailheadlive/README.md

 10. Preparing for your Platform Developer I Certification - Lightning Components
 <br/>https://trailhead.salesforce.com/live/videos/a2r3k000001n2LQ/preparing-for-your-platform-developer-i-certification---lightning-components

+12. Using Upsert with External ID in Salesforce
+<br/>Scheduled 26th January 2021 @2.00pm GMT

 11. Preparing for your Platform Developer I Certification - Deploying your Code
 <br/>To Be Scheduled